-- Personal care for people who need support at work because of their disability (for example, assistance with personal care or eating meals).
+- Personal care for people who need help at work due to their disability.
+For example, help with personal care or eating meals.

-- Aids and equipment related to a person’s functional needs such as wheelchairs and hearing aids.
+- Aids and equipment related to a person’s disability, like wheelchairs and hearing aids.

-- Transition-to-work support the person with disability needs beyond what is reasonable for an employer to provide (such as training, relating to travelling to and from work, relationships with colleagues, communication and foundation employment skills).
+- Transition-to-work supports, where the participant needs beyond what is reasonable for their employer to provide.
+This could include training to learn how to travel to and from work, help building relationships with colleagues and developing basic work skills.

-- Individual employment support for people who are unable or unlikely to meet Disability Employment Services (DES) eligibility
+- Individual employment support for people who are not eligible for Disability Support Services (DES).

-- Supports for a person with disability to take part in work where they are unlikely to be able to find or retain work in the open market, even with DES assistance.
+- Supports for a person with disability to work when they are likely to need extra help to be able to find or keep a job, in addition to DES.

 What other government programs, employers and employment services fund

-- Assistance so participants can build their work-related skills to find and maintain employment, including ongoing support where needed.
-This includes the services provided by Disability Employment Services or JobActive (an Australian Government employment services program).
+- Help so participants can build their work-related skills to find and keep a job, including ongoing support when it is needed.
+This includes DES or JobActive (an Australian Government employment services program).

-- Workplace-specific supports such as building modifications, employment-specific aids and equipment, such as computers and modified desks.
+- Workplace-specific supports like building modifications, and employment-specific aids and equipment like computers and modified desks.

-- Income support payments for job seekers such as NewStart Allowance (funded by the commonwealth government).
+- Income support payments for job seekers (NewStart Allowance, which the Commonwealth Government funds).